KenKundert/emborg/doc/commands.rst

 .. code-block:: bash

-    $ emborg manifest --archive continuum-2015-04-01T12:19:58
+    $ emborg manifest --archive continuum-2021-04-01T12:19:58

-Or you can list the files that existed on a particular date using:
+Or you choose an archive based on a date and time.
+The youngest archive that is older than specified date and time is used.

 .. code-block:: bash

+    $ emborg manifest --date 2021-04-01
-    $ emborg manifest --date 2015-04-01
+    $ emborg manifest --date 2021-04-01T12:45

 You can also specify the date in relative terms: